 - Icing Smoother (You’ll need a tall one) Here are a few options: Tall Plastic Icing Smoother, Tall Metal Icing Smoother

-- Center dowel (The dowel that goes all the way through the cake and into the cake base.
-This is really just a wooden dowel.)
+- Center wooden dowel (The dowel that goes all the way through the cake and into the cake base.
+This is really just a tall wooden dowel that you can probably get at any craft store.)

 - Pencil sharpener (for sharpening the center dowel)